Find out why New York is a unique city in terms of biodiversity.

 According to some estimates, cities will grow by 30% in the next decade.
 It may seem like a hostile environment to animal life, but for species that know how to adapt, cities are a new world full of opportunities.

-If you are really interest in this topic you should definitely check out the documentary series Planet Earth II produced by the BBC.
+If you are really interested in this topic you should definitely check out the documentary series Planet Earth II produced by the BBC.
 One of the episodes is about cities and the challenges animals have to face in order to survive.

 Central Park is the perfect place to jog, have a short boat trip, or simply enjoy its meadows with a picnic.